7suyash7/arbrs/README.md

 This is not a "bot"; it's the core "brain" that:
 1. Maps the entire $\text{DEX}$ market into a unified graph.
 2. Finds complex $\text{N}$-hop arbitrage cycles (up to 5 hops).
-3. Calculates precise **Net Profit** by modeling gas costs, flashloan fees, and liquidity depth.
+3. Calculates precise **Net Profit** by modelling gas costs, flashloan fees, and liquidity depth.

 ---